-NOTE: H-2-H = human-to-human transmission.
+NOTE: H-2-H = human-to-human.

 SOURCES: Monto presentation, November 27, 2018; adapted from WHO, 2009a.
-Reprinted from Current WHO phase of pandemic alert for Pandemic (H1N1) 2009, Copyright (2009).
+Reprinted from Current WHO phase of pandemic alert for pandemic (H1N1) 2009, Copyright (2009).

-progression of an infectious disease through the peak of an outbreak.
-The first three phases account for the period before sustained human-to-human transmission occurs in the fourth phase.
+first three phases account for the period before sustained human-to-human transmission occurs in the fourth phase.
 Monto said the International Health Regulations were tested by a pandemic influenza epidemic in 2009, and this shifted the emphasis of response efforts toward the fourth phase.
 He noted that the fourth phase should be recognized as a key time; it is the point at which the virus becomes transmissible to humans, and health care professionals transition to pandemic preparedness as a result.
 Monto said current efforts have been situated in an interim scenario between the third and fourth phases for a number of years, and the primary threats of concern have been avian strains from Asia that have not yet exhibited sustained transmission in humans.
 He explained that sustained transmission is a bellwether: If a community-level outbreak were detected, and sustained human-to-human transmission were to occur, it would trigger urgent decisions about particular considerations (e.g., rapid containment and use of a pandemic vaccine).
 Monto explained that it remains impossible to predict when transmission is most likely, even when molecular work shows that resistance and transmission are possible.
 Consequently, he added, it will be necessary to prepare every time a potential threat arises, at great labor and expense, until the advent of a universal vaccine.